Cast and Crew

 917-536-6338 | email

-Chief Technology Officer James Curwood plays the tenor saxophone and bass guitar.
-He enjoyes learning about space, marine biology and geology and loves to surf.
+Aside from Living on Earth James can be found singing for his band Darling Disaster and working with other bands at The Studio Portland in Maine.
+He enjoys learning about space, marine biology and geology and loves to surf.
 He lives in Portland, ME.

 Living on Earth wants to hear from you!